 When it comes to having a thorough home inspection, real estate home buyers should be vigilant when finding the right inspector for the job.
 Finding someone on a whim won’t cut it – as there are inspectors out there without the proper certification or work ethic.
 Knowing how to find a home inspector will help you avoid making a costly mistake.

-Home inspections cost time and money, so you’ll only want to do the home inspection on the property you’re certain you’re going to buy (as long as the appraisal and inspection come back OK).
-You’ll want to get a home inspection after your offer’s been accepted.
-If you’re a proactive home seller, get an appraisal on your home before you list it so you can talk to your real estate agent about how to best approach any issues or complete the repairs.
+Home inspections cost money and take time to complete, so you’ll only want to get a home inspection on a property you would like to purchase.
+You’ll want to get a home inspection after your offer has been accepted.
+If you’re a proactive home seller, get an inspection on your home before you list it so you can talk to your real estate agent about how to best approach any issues or complete the repairs.

 Before hiring an inspector, you’ll want to know what makes a good home inspector.
 Here are a few things you want to look for: